odino/odino.github.com/source/_posts/2014-02-28-service-oriented-architectures-with-symfony2.markdown

 title: "Service Oriented Architectures with Symfony2"
 date: 2014-02-28 14:31
 comments: true
-categories: [SOA, PHP, Symfony2, RabbitMQ]
+categories: [soa, php, symfony2, rabbitmq]
 ---

 Last talk for me in the cold lands of Canada: today it was Symfony2's